 Introduces the creative arts and their crucial role in human experience.
-Art forms included each term are chosen from music, visual arts, theatre, dance, literature, or film, and highlight their crucial role in human experience.
+Art forms included each term are chosen from dance, film, literature, music, theatre, and visual arts and highlight their crucial role in human experience.
 Creative works spanning stylistic, social, and historical contexts are examined in light of such issues as relationships, religion, death/despair, and humor.
 Students experience and interact with creative works and reflect on them from a Christian worldview.

+Offered: Fall, January, Spring.
 Special Notes: Fee of \$53.00 attached to this course.
-Graded on an S/U basis.